WLAN-Pi/wlanpi-persistent-identity/README.md

 # wlanpi-persistent-identity

-Prevents "host identification changed" SSH warnings and maintains stable machine-id for systemd services across A/B partition switches.
+Prevents "host identification changed" SSH warnings across A/B partition switches.

 ## How it works